 - FileCloud supports searching the entire FileCloud system for files and folder with the Federated Search feature.

 - The search may be a regular file or folder name search

 - For full content search, configure content search

 Recycle bin capabilities

-If you had accidentally deleted file/folder, you can recover it from the deleted files link.
+If you had accidentally deleted a file/folder, you can recover it from the deleted files link.
 The deleted files section acts as a recycle bin to store the files that are deleted.
-The administrator must have enabled this feature to send the deleted files to recycle bin if not the files will be permanently deleted.
+The administrator must have enabled this feature to send the deleted files to the recycle bin if not the files will be permanently deleted.
 To recover the deleted files you can move cut from the deleted files and paste to the location where the file must be restored.

 Anti-virus and ransomware protection